spineda2019/osOS/README.md

 ## Common Tools I've Used
 If an update to zig breaks (one of) the loader, the bundled llvm assembler may be placing symbols at wonky addresses.
-Use the readelf tool to ensure symbols are loaded where you would expect
+Use the readelf tool to ensure symbols are loaded where you would expect.
+Examples:

+* readelf -s FILE.elf
+    * views symbols in the elf file, like the ones we define in the linker script and some global func symbols, like boot.
+* readelf -S FILE.elf
+    * views headers/sections of an elf file.

 ## Zig Version Used
 I try to use the most up to date zig version from the ziglang project's master